 Network Coding (NC)/Outer Coding (OC)

 This section captures the capacity evaluation results of network/outer coding for XR applications.
 The network/outer coding scheme is based on introducing the NC/OC sublayer below PDCP.
 PDCP packets are segmented into a suitable number of sub-packets, network encoded with desirable redundancy, and handed to RLC, MAC, and PHY layer for OTA transmission.
 The placement for NC/OC sublayer is as a part of the RLC layer.
+In network/outer coding scheme provides additional redundancy reducing the overall latency of packet transmission by reducing HARQ retransmissions.
 In this evaluation, the baseline scheme is HARQ.

 The observations for capacity performance evaluation with network/outer coding can be summarized as follows.

-For FR2, Dense urban, DL, for VR/AR, with single stream traffic model, DDDSU TDD format, with SU-MIMO, 30Mbps, 10ms PDB, 2CC (30&39GHz) CA, periodic blocking(4/10ms) on 30GHz CC, it is observed from Source 16 that the capacity performance is increased from 0 UE per cell without network coding to 5 UEs per cell with network coding(100% redundancy).
+For FR2, Dense urban, DL, for VR/AR, with single stream traffic model, DDDSU TDD format, with SU-MIMO, 30Mbps, 10ms PDB, network coding (50% redundancy), 2CC (30&39GHz) CA, no blocking, it is observed from Source 16 that capacity performance is 8.5.

-For FR2, Dense urban, DL, for VR/AR, with single stream traffic model, DDDSU TDD format, with SU-MIMO, 30Mbps, 10ms PDB, 4CC(30,30.4,39&39.4GHz) CA, no blocking, it is observed from Source 16 that the capacity performance is increased from 14.5 UEs per cell without network coding to 15 UEs per cell with network coding(20% redundancy).
+For FR2, Dense urban, DL, for VR/AR, with single stream traffic model, DDDSU TDD format, with SU-MIMO, 30Mbps, 10ms PDB, network coding (100% redundancy), 2CC (30&39GHz) CA, no blocking, it is observed from Source 16 that capacity performance is 7.

-For FR2, Dense urban, DL, for VR/AR, with single stream traffic model, DDDSU TDD format, with SU-MIMO, 30Mbps, 10ms PDB, 4CC (30,30.4,39&39.4GHz) CA, periodic blocking (4/10ms) on 39&39.4GHz CCs, it is observed from Source 16 that the capacity performance is increased from 0 UE per cell without network coding to 10 UEs per cell with network coding(120% redundancy).
+For FR2, Dense urban, DL, for VR/AR, with single stream traffic model, DDDSU TDD format, with SU-MIMO, 30Mbps, 10ms PDB, network coding (20% redundancy), 4CC (30,30.4,39&39.4GHz) CA, no blocking, it is observed from Source 16 that capacity performance is 15.

-For FR2, Dense urban, DL, for VR/AR, with single stream traffic model, DDDSU TDD format, with SU-MIMO, 45Mbps, 10ms PDB, 2CC(30&39GHz) CA, no blocking, it is observed from Source 16 that the capacity performance is increased from 4.5 UEs per cell without network coding to 5 UEs per cell with network coding(20% redundancy).
+For FR2, Dense urban, DL, for VR/AR, with single stream traffic model, DDDSU TDD format, with SU-MIMO, 30Mbps, 10ms PDB, network coding (100% redundancy), 4CC (30,30.4,39&39.4GHz) CA, no blocking, it is observed from Source 16 that capacity performance is 13.

-For FR2, Dense urban, DL, for VR/AR, with single stream traffic model, DDDSU TDD format, with SU-MIMO, 45Mbps, 10ms PDB, 2CC (30&39GHz) CA, periodic blocking(4/10ms) on 30GHz CC, it is observed from Source 16 that the capacity performance is increased from 0 UE per cell without network coding to 3 UEs per cell with network coding(100% redundancy).
+For FR2, Dense urban, DL, for VR/AR, with single stream traffic model, DDDSU TDD format, with SU-MIMO, 45Mbps, 10ms PDB, network coding (50% redundancy), 2CC (30&39GHz) CA, no blocking, it is observed from Source 16 that capacity performance is 4.

-For FR2, Dense urban, DL, for VR/AR, with single stream traffic model, DDDSU TDD format, with SU-MIMO, 45Mbps, 10ms PDB, 4CC(30,30.4,39&39.4GHz) CA, no blocking, it is observed from Source 16 that the capacity performance is both 10 UEs per cell without network coding and UEs per cell with network coding(20% redundancy).
+For FR2, Dense urban, DL, for VR/AR, with single stream traffic model, DDDSU TDD format, with SU-MIMO, 45Mbps, 10ms PDB, network coding (100% redundancy), 2CC (30&39GHz) CA, no blocking, it is observed from Source 16 that capacity performance is 3.5.

-For FR2, Dense urban, DL, for VR/AR, with single stream traffic model, DDDSU TDD format, with SU-MIMO, 45Mbps, 10ms PDB, 4CC (30,30.4,39&39.4GHz) CA, periodic blocking (4/10ms) on 39&39.4GHz CCs, it is observed from Source 16 that the capacity performance is increased from 0 UE per cell without network coding to 6 UEs per cell with network coding(120% redundancy).
+For FR2, Dense urban, DL, for VR/AR, with single stream traffic model, DDDSU TDD format, with SU-MIMO, 45Mbps, 10ms PDB, network coding (20% redundancy), 4CC (30,30.4,39&39.4GHz) CA, no blocking, it is observed from Source 16 that capacity performance is 10.